SeanLMcCullough/chirp-files/README.md

 # chirp-files
-CHIRP files for my radios
+CHIRP files for my radios.

+These are my personal configurations and must not be cloned for personal use.